danielorlando97/me-learning-english/6-leason.md

    No, they're not.
 They're from Brazil.\
    Are you from Brazil, too?\
    No, I'm not.
 I'm from Peru.\
-   So, Are you first language Spanish? \
+   So, Is it first language Spanish? \
-   Yes, It's
+   Yes, It is

 #### B